Meet Fort Myers Facial Plastic Surgeon Dr. Douglas M. Stevens

 Another area that I have learned with experience is that different problems require different solutions.
 If you are treated with only one modality – such as a facelift – when volumization or fillers are also required, then you will always be dissatisfied with the end result.
 The purpose of a facelift or my local anesthesia Active Lift™ is to elevate tissue that has sagged under the effects of gravity along the jawline, jowls and in the neck.
 These lifts are most effective in the lower third of the face.
 The elevation should result in fullness over the cheeks and a youthful olive shape to the face rather than the rectangular shape that occurs with sagging and aging.
 This can and should be accomplished without a pulled appearance or alteration of the position of the corner of the mouth.
 Trying to get every crease and fold out by surgery is a mistake that results in the pulled, unnatural look that is far too commonly seen.
 Rather, after surgery, the small crease in the corner of the mouth or the folds to the side of the nose can be softened with the use of the newer biocompatible fillers such as versa®.

-all in one for use on the arms, abdomen, and thighs.
-Hydra facials can give your skin the glow it has been missing for years.
+Healthy, glowing skin is essential for an overall excellent result.
+Even the best facelift will not overcome the overall effect of dull, finely wrinkled skin.
+Today, we have radiofrequency energy based rejuvenation of the skin in the form of Morpheus® (radiofreqency microneedling) for collagen replenishment, scar and wrinkle reduction.
+Hydrafacials can give your skin the glow it has been missing for years.
 Fractional CO2 laser remains a way to refresh the sin of the face, hands, neck and decollate.
 We give a lot of emphasis to skin rejuvenation and have the latest technologies to accomplish this goal.
 Many are performed in the office with little or no

 downtime.

-I believe that the trend in cosmetic surgery is away from large, highly invasive procedures that require an operating room and general anesthesia towards in-office local or even topical
+I believe that the trend in cosmetic surgery is away from large, highly invasive procedures that require an operating room and general anesthesia towards in-office local or even topical anesthesia.
+Technologies such as energy based treatments are allowing interventions earlier and, with proper maintenance ,can put off more invasive procedures for many years.

 I hope that you will enjoy our website and ultimately your consultation with me.
 I have a wonderful office staff that has been with me for many years.
 There is nothing that brings us more joy than meeting new people, creating new relationships that ultimately lead to a great rejuvenation and transformation.
 I can’t wait to meet you.